Cord Cutting Guides, News, and Reviews

-The price of Sling TV’s cheapest plan has gone up by a third (from $20 a month to $30) since the service debuted.
-(In fairness to Sling TV, its bundled plan — released in 2016 — has gotten a much more moderate bump from $40 a month to $45).
+The price of Sling TV’s cheapest plan has gone up from $20 a month to $35 since the service debuted.
+Its bundled plan, released in 2016, has seen a more moderate price bump from $40 to $50.

 PlayStation Vue, meanwhile, briefly lowered prices before letting them shoot back up again.
 Unable to turn consistent profits, Vue was shuttered by parent company Sony in early 2020.

-Meanwhile, new arrivals have crowded the market — often at higher price points.
+Meanwhile, new live TV streaming arrivals have crowded the market, often at higher price points.
 In 2016, Sling TV’s then-$20-per-month offering and PlayStation Vue’s $30-per-month option were answered by DirecTV Now (now called DIRECTV Stream), which debuted with a $35-per-month entry-level plan.
 Both DirecTV Now and fellow newcomer fuboTV raised prices in the years that followed.

 Alphabet’s YouTube TV has also seen its prices swell.
-Though it debuted at $34.99 per month, YouTube TV now costs almost twice as much — $64.99 per month — following a price hike earlier this year.
-The latest increase, which came less than a year after YouTube TV’s nationwide rollout in late 2019, was the largest price hike in the service’s history.
+Though it debuted in 2017 at $34.99 per month, YouTube TV now costs almost twice as much — $64.99 per month — following a price hike in the summer of 2020.
+The increase, which came less than a year after YouTube TV’s nationwide rollout in late 2019, was the largest price hike in the service’s history.
 It was far from YouTube TV’s first such price change, though: YouTube TV also raised prices in 2018 and 2019.

 Live TV bundles have not exactly been offering the same product for more and more cash, though: They’ve also been reshaping bundles and adding channels.
-This makes price increases look more justified but also seems to undermine the very reason these services existed in the first place.
+This makes price increases look more justified but seems to undermine the very reason these services existed in the first place.
 When Sling TV pioneered the idea of a streaming “skinny bundle,” few would have imagined it competing with the not-so-skinny “Premier” package from DIRECTV Stream — which includes more than 140 channels and starts at $139.99 per month plus tax.

-The growing bundles go a long way toward explaining the growing prices, but they’re not the whole story.
-Even Philo — designed to omit sports, news, and local channels in order to keep prices low — has dropped its lowest-priced bundle, though the remaining bundle’s price of $20 per month is still the lowest in the industry.
+The growing bundles go a long way toward explaining the rising prices, but they’re not the whole story.
+Even Philo — designed to omit sports, news, and local channels to keep prices low — dropped its lowest-priced bundle, though the remaining bundle’s price of $25 per month is still the lowest in the industry.

-In live TV, the trends could not be more clear.
-The average entry-level live TV bundle has increased in price by 35.7 percent since 2015.
+In live TV, the trends could not be clearer.
+In 2020, the average entry-level live TV bundle had increased in price by 35.7 percent since 2015.
 But that figure somewhat understates the case since so much of the change has happened in the price ladder’s upper tiers.
-If we average the prices of all major bundles that existed within all brands in the relevant years, we see a price increase of more than 60 percent in the last five years.
+If we average the prices of all major bundles that existed within all brands in the relevant years, we see a price increase of more than 60 percent from 2015 to 2020.

 Rising prices were supposed to be cable’s problem, but the truth appears to be more complicated.
 In creating a type of service that works so similarly to cable, the live TV streaming companies seem to have re-created cable’s problems.

 Among those problems are the partial monopolies run by the major media companies.
-Philo’s low prices are possible in part because it skips out on local channels (including major networks) and sports channels (like ESPN), but refusing to cut deals with networks like ABC, CBS, Fox, and NBC may also be harming its non-local and non-sports lineup.
-As of this writing, Philo’s channel lineup lacks channels like Disney Channel and Freeform — which are owned by Disney, which is also the parent company of ABC and ESPN.
+Philo’s low prices are possible in part because it skips local channels (including major networks) and sports channels (such as ESPN).
+However, refusing to cut deals with networks such as ABC, CBS, Fox, and NBC may be harming its non-local and non-sports lineup.
+In 2021, Philo’s channel lineup still lacks Disney Channel and Freeform, which are owned by Disney, also the parent company of ABC and ESPN.

 As other experts have written, the ability of large media companies to tie their channel offerings together can help inflate pay TV services’ bundles whether the services like it or not.
 Even if pay TV companies were inclined to let customers choose channels individually — picking up ESPN, for example, and discarding Freeform — the parent companies that run those channel families would reject the idea.
 Channels belonging to a given parent company are either all on a service or all missing from it; for example, fuboTV has every notable Viacom channel but no Turner networks.

-As bundled channels drive up the prices on the streaming service’s end, it creates a financial pinch — one that companies can only weather for so long.
-It’s an open secret that none of these services turn a regular profit, but there are limits to the losses companies will tolerate — as PlayStation Vue customers discovered when Sony shut down that service.
+Basically, bundled channels drive up prices on the streaming services’ end.
+Companies can weather the resulting financial pinch for only so long.
+It’s an open secret that none of these services turn a regular profit, but there are limits to the losses companies will tolerate, as PlayStation Vue customers discovered when Sony shut down that service.
 At some point, bundles must swell and prices must rise.